 Google’s Search by Image is a Reverse Image Search engine.
 It is a handy tool that allows you to search the web using an image instead of a text query.
 All you need to do is upload an image or enter the URL of an image, and Google will show you all the websites where that image appears.
 You can also use Search by Image to find similar images or discover new and related images.
 The feature is available on desktop and mobile versions of Google Search.

-To search for similar or related images, go to the Google home page and click on Images.
+To search for similar or related images, go to the Google home page and click on Images.google images

 The Google Image Search page will open.
 Click on the Camera icon located in the search bar.
 Now you can upload your image or paste its URL to make a reverse image search.
-Once you click on Search, Google will show you all the images that match your criteria.
+Once you click Search, Google will show you all the images matching your criteria. google reverse image search page

-It’s easier to use the Search by Image or Google Lens feature on smartphones because you only need to tap the camera icon next to the microphone icon to search for a related image.
+It’s easier to use Search by Image or Google Lens on smartphones because you only need to tap the camera icon next to the microphone icon to search for a related image.

 7. Use Google’s USA Version

-By default, Google’s results are customized according to the country from where you conduct your search.
-If you want to use the USA or NCR (no country redirect) version of Google, you can access it from anywhere.
+By default, Google’s results are customized according to the country you search from.
+If you want to use the USA or NCR (no country redirect) version of Google, you can access it anywhere.
 Earlier, it was possible to access Google.com instead of your local version (google.co.in, for example) by going to google.com/ncr.
 But now it doesn’t work anymore.
 The good news is you can still use the USA version of Google via the following link:

 https://www.google.com/webhp?pws=0&gl=us&gws_rd=cr

-There’s a Chrome extension called Google & Youtube NCR that lets you do the same.
+A Chrome extension called Google & Youtube NCR lets you do the same.

 8. Enable Safe Search

-Google’s safe search feature is a great way to help keep your kids safe online.
-When enabled, it will filter out explicit results from your search queries.
+Google’s Safe Search feature can help you keep your kids safe online.
+When enabled, it will filter out explicit results from your search results.
 That means no more accidentally stumbling across nudity or other offensive content.
 You can also set it to ‘strict‘ mode, which will be even more restrictive.
-You can also add certain keywords that you always want to be filtered out.
+You can add certain keywords that you always want to be filtered out.
 Once enabled, Safe Search will work across all of Google’s services, including Image Search, YouTube, and Maps.

 9. Use Google’s Advanced Search Options

 Advanced Search options are meant for those who want more control over their search results.
-Advanced Search is designed to help you find exactly what you’re looking for by allowing you to customize your results using a variety of different criteria.
-These search options let you narrow down your search by language, region, file type, date, website, or region.
+Advanced Search lets you narrow your search by language, region, file type, date, website, or region.

-For example, let’s say you’re looking for information on the history of the United States.
-You could enter the query ‘United States history‘ into the regular Google search bar, but your results would likely include a mix of websites, articles, books, etc., many of which might not be relevant to your specific needs.
+Suppose you enter the query ‘United States history‘ into the regular Google search bar.
+Your results would likely include a mix of websites, articles, books, etc., many of which might not be relevant to your needs.
 You can then go to the Advanced Search page for that search keyword and specify that you’re looking for websites, published within the last year (under the Last update tab), and containing the keyword ‘Founding Fathers‘ (under the Find pages with… section), and so on.
-Finally, click the Advanced Search button, and our results will be much more targeted and relevant.
+Finally, click the Advanced Search button, and our results will be more targeted and relevant.

 Now, you’ll have the options to help you fine-tune your search results.